krendelhoff/echoBot/README.md

 * [Features](#features)

 ## Introduction
-This is a simple telegram bot, that just echoes back whatever you send it.
+This is a simple telegram bot that just echoes back whatever you send it.

 ## Setup
 At first, you have to build the project, using the stack tool: